UMich-CURLY/Debias_IMU/README.md

   <figcaption>Figure 3: The Euler angles results for <code>dataset_room4</code>.</figcaption>
 </figure>

+- To analyze the impact of integration length $N$, run: `./BiasDy/diff_int_time.sh` The results will be saved to ./results/ablation.pdf.

+- To visualize the VIO results, run: `python3 BiasDy/VIO_visualization.py`
+**Note:** Make sure to update the results path in the script with your own.

+- To evaluate the results using the [EVO](https://github.com/MichaelGrupp/evo) package, run: `python3 evo_evaluation/evo_results.py`
+**Note:** As above, you need to update the results path to match your setup.

 ## Citation
 To be added once the corresponding paper is published.

+## Others
+Calling `pickle.loads` will throw a warning in current versions, you can fix it by following [Here](https://github.com/pytorch/pytorch/issues/130242).

 ## Acknowledgments